 From this course of action it will be evident that the CGI program in question will be run once per request.
-Hence within itself it can't hold (session) state.
+Hence by itself it can't hold (session) state.

-The little and the extended (listing 7) example delivers a (simple) complete web page.
-This allows to dynamically generate pages.
+The little and the extended (listing 7) example deliver a (simple) complete web page.
+This allows to dynamically generate a html page.

 More interesting is to have a static html page's JavaScript send commands (in the query string) and get information in form agreed upon (plain text, XML, JSON or what ever) and use this data to dynamically modify the page displayed.
-This approach is called AJAX, and every modern browser on any platform can handle it.
+This approach is called AJAX, and every reasonable modern browser on any platform can handle it.
 In our context its most important advantage is

-- to reduce the communication load and - put the load of filtering, rendering and displaying information away from the little (Pi) machine to the client.
+- to reduce the communication load and - put the load of filtering, rendering and displaying information away from the little machine to the client.

-If this dynamically getting data happens often or regularly it's evident, too, compiled C as CGI executable being better (for poor little server) than interpreted languages or worse scripts.
+If this dynamically getting data happens often or regularly it might it might be evident, too, compiled C as CGI executable being better (for the little server machine) than interpreted languages or worse scripts.

 A point against PHP, and indirectly for C, is PHP's handling of Linux shared memory and semaphore sets being just buggy, while a C program wouldn't have the slightest problems in this respect.
-One may view a C CGI as just another one in a band of co-operation control processes co-ordinating themselves by semaphores and shared memory.
+Under this aspect a C CGI is just another one of co-operation control processes coordinating themselves by semaphores and shared memory.